Qv2ray/Qv2ray/.github/ISSUE_TEMPLATE/bug---english.md

 **System Information**

- - OS Type: (Windows, Linux or MacOS)
+ - OS Type: (Windows, Linux or macOS)
  - Built from the source or download from the release?
  - Version string in the Preferences Window